sansarip/peanuts/README.md

 ## Rationale

-I dislike using the below structure to define Reagent Form-1 components.
+This bit is pretty opinionated, but I dislike using the below structure to define Reagent Form-1 components.

 ```clojure
 ;; Method A